-Almond biscotti with pour-over coffee is m-m-m!
-I think they were meant to go hand-in-hand.
-These Italian cookies are made by forming fragrant, almond studded dough blended with sweet chocolate into loaves.
-They are first baked, then sliced, and toasted again to make a rich tender cookie.
-They are everything you want a biscotti to be; buttery, lightly sweet, but not tooth-shattering.
-They are hands-down our household favorite!
+Chocolate Almond biscotti and a pour-over coffee; I think they were meant to go hand-in-hand.
+These Italian cookies are made with fragrant, almond studded dough blended with sweet chocolate.
+Everything you want a biscotti to be; buttery, lightly sweet, and perfect for dunking, they are hands-down our household favorite!

 Biscotti makes the perfect traveling companion since they need no refrigeration and can store for months.
 Make them dairy free by substituting the butter for Earth Balance Butter sticks.
 Share some fresh-baked biscotti with your neighbors this year.
 I'm sure they'll be glad you did.
 Bake.
 Share.
 Smile.